- ABOUT

 All children should have the chance to experience the beauty of the natural world – to swim in a lake, paddle a canoe, and sit by a campfire.
 Every year, almost 400 children and youth aged 9 - 15 attend two weeks of summer camp at our picturesque 88-acre camp near Perth.

 On the surface, our summer program resembles that of many other camps.
-The difference is that our programs are specifically designed to meet the needs of children living in poverty.
-Exceptional staff ratios allow for hours of dedicated behaviour management, all activities are geared towards the development of physical and socio-emotional skills, and our programs are fully subsidized for families living in low-income.
+The difference is that our programs are specifically designed to meet the needs of children living in low income households.
+Exceptional staff ratios allow for dedicated behaviour management, all activities are geared towards the development of physical and socio-emotional skills, and our programs are fully subsidized for families who are eligible.

 During their time at camp, children learn core skills in the areas of swimming, canoeing, camping, ecology, art and drama, rock-climbing and leadership.
 Each summer campers earn a new, higher level of badge in each of these skill areas.
 In working through the program, children find they have accomplished things they never thought were possible, and are more resilient to face challenges in life.
 They have learned they can succeed, and they take this improved self-image back to their activities in the city.